jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Yrthak.md

 RacialMods: +4 Perception
 Languages: Draconic
 SQ:
+SpecialAbilities:
+  Blind (Ex): >
-SpecialAbilities: Blind (Ex) A yrthak sees and senses exclusively through its blindsight ability, which is based on sound and movement-beyond 120 feet, it is considered blind.
+    A yrthak sees and senses exclusively through its blindsight ability, which is based on sound and movement-beyond 120 feet, it is considered blind.
 A deaf yrthak is effectively blinded as well except against adjacent foes-its weak eyesight functions enough for it to attack targets this close, although in such cases these creatures still gain the benefit of concealment (20% miss chance) because of the creature's poor vision.
 It is invulnerable to all sight-based effects and attacks, including gaze attacks.
+  Explosion (Ex): >
-Explosion (Ex) As a standard action, a yrthak can fire its sonic lance at the ground, a large rock, a stone wall, or a similar nonmagical object within 60 feet to create an explosion.
+    As a standard action, a yrthak can fire its sonic lance at the ground, a large rock, a stone wall, or a similar nonmagical object within 60 feet to create an explosion.
 This attack deals 2d6 points of piercing damage to all within 10 feet of the effect's center.
+  Sonic Lance (Ex): >
-Sonic Lance (Ex) Once per round, a yrthak can focus sonic energy in a 60-foot ray that deals 8d6 sonic damage to one target.
+    Once per round, a yrthak can focus sonic energy in a 60-foot ray that deals 8d6 sonic damage to one target.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: